 July 19 Cloudy 58F (14C) Afternoon 68F (20C)

-We enjoyed talking to Charlie with Jack, Terry with Bogie, Kathy with Tula, Twyla with Gunner, John on the trails.
+We enjoyed talking to Charlie with Jack, Terry with Bogie, Cathy with Tula, Twyla with Gunner, John on the trails.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.